learning-unlimited/ESP-Website/docs/admin/releases/upcoming/README.rst

 Old programs will continue to enforce existing constraints.
 New programs will default to warnings unless configured otherwise.

-The onsite class changes grid now reports the same notifications but can be overriden using the "Override size limits and schedule constraints" checkbox.
+The onsite class changes grid now reports the same notifications but can be overridden using the "Override size limits and schedule constraints" checkbox.

 Bug Fixes
 =========